 Residents also have the opportunity to be part of their Area Council or Residence Housing Association (RHA).
 Area Councils are groups in each living area that want to impact their residential experience by planning events for the residents to take part in, developing leadership skills, and create lasting memories for this year!
-Area Councils have historically done events such as the Prairie Hall Haunted House, Cougar Village Fall Fest, Bluff Hall's Back to Kindergarten Night, Evergreen's Rock the Dock, Woodland Hall's Woodstock, and many more!
+Area Councils have historically done events such as the Prairie Hall Haunted House, Cougar Village Fall Fest, Bluff Hall’s Back to Kindergarten Night, Evergreen’s Rock the Dock, Woodland Hall’s Woodstock, and many more!
 Residence Housing Association (RHA) is the voice and representation of residential students at SIUE.
-Representing 3500 students, from all 5 residential areas, RHA remains dedicated to improving on-campus living and objectively providing a voice for the concerns of our residents.
+Representing 3,500 students from all five residential areas, RHA remains dedicated to improving on-campus living and objectively providing a voice for the concerns of our residents.

 Supervision of Children in Cougar Village

 University Housing is dedicated to fostering a safe and respectful living environment for all members of our community.
 Out of concern for the safety and well being of minor children living in Cougar Village, University Housing has developed the following expectations and guidelines regarding child supervision in conjunction with the Department of Child and Family Services (DCFS) and SIUE Police Department:

 • As outlined in the University Housing Living Guide, parents and guardians are expected to provide appropriate supervision for all children living in University Housing.